Pictures of the year: Oddly | Pictures | Reuters

 Pictures of the year: Oddly

-Anfisa, a 12-year-old female chimpanzee, picks its nose at the Royev Ruchey Zoo in a suburb of the Siberian city of Krasnoyarsk, Russia October 18, 2017.
+Anfisa, a 12-year-old female chimpanzee, picks its nose at the Royev Ruchey Zoo in a suburb of the Siberian city of Krasnoyarsk, Russia, October 18.
 REUTERS/Ilya Naymushin

-Singer Grace Jones adjusts her hat as she arrives for the UK premiere of her movie "Grace Jones: Bloodlight and Bami" in London, Britain, October 25, 2017.
-REUTERS/Peter Nicholls

-Nermin Halilagic, 38, poses with kitchen utensils in Bihac, Bosnia and Herzegovina January 23, 2017.
-Halilagic discovered earlier this year that he had the unusual ability to attach items to his body using what he says is a special energy radiated...more
+Nermin Halilagic, 38, poses with kitchen utensils in Bihac, Bosnia and Herzegovina, January 23.
+Halilagic discovered earlier this year that he had the unusual ability to attach items to his body using what he says is a special energy radiated from...more

+Maurizio Cattelan's "America", a fully functional solid gold toilet, is seen at The Guggenheim Museum in New York City, August 30.
+REUTERS/Brendan McDermid

-A model presents a creation by Hu Sheguang at China Fashion Week in Beijing, China November 7, 2017.
+A model presents a creation by Hu Sheguang at China Fashion Week in Beijing, November 7.
 REUTERS/Thomas Peter

-A boy dressed as Pennywise the Dancing Clown from the movie "It" poses for a photo during a Halloween party in Ciudad Juarez, Mexico, October 27, 2017.
-REUTERS/Jose Luis Gonzalez
+A wingsuit flyer hits the target during Wingsuit Flying World Championship in Zhangjiajie, Hunan province, China, September 11.
+China Daily via REUTERS

-A visitor wearing a T. Rex costume uses the lavatory at the London Comic Con, at the ExCel exhibition centre in east London, Britain October 27, 2017.
+A visitor wearing a T. Rex costume uses the lavatory at the London Comic Con, at the ExCel exhibition centre in east London, October 27.
 REUTERS/Peter Nicholls

+A golden eagle grabs a flying drone during a military training exercise at Mont-de-Marsan French Air Force base, Southwestern France, February 10.
+REUTERS/Regis Duvignau

+Babyclon owner Cristina Iglesias adjusts an Avatar baby at the Bilbao Reborn Doll Show, a trade fair featuring hyperrealist silicone and vinyl babies, known as "Reborns", in Bilbao, northern Spain, June 11.
+REUTERS/Vincent West

-Chunhun (R), the leader of Japan's North Korea fan club called sengun-joshi, or military-first girls, and other members practice a Moranbong Band dance in Tokyo, Japan October 29, 2017.
+Chunhun (R), the leader of Japan's North Korea fan club called sengun-joshi, or military-first girls, and other members practice a Moranbong Band dance in Tokyo, October 29.
 REUTERS/Toru Hanai

 The Ford and Virginia Tech research simulated a self-driving vehicle using a "seat suit" to conceal the human driver.
 This was done to explore pedestrian reaction to external lighting signals that indicate when the vehicle is driving, yielding or...more

+Palestinian barber Ramadan Odwan styles and straightens the hair of a customer with fire at his salon in Rafah, in the southern Gaza Strip, February 2.
+REUTERS/Ibraheem Abu Mustafa

-A man carries his pet cat as he walks under the cherry blossoms at Tongji University in Shanghai, China April 4, 2017.
+A man carries his pet cat as he walks under the cherry blossoms at Tongji University in Shanghai, April 4.
 REUTERS/Aly Song

-Palestinian barber Ramadan Odwan styles and straightens the hair of a customer with fire at his salon in Rafah, in the southern Gaza Strip February 2, 2017.
-REUTERS/Ibraheem Abu Mustafa

 Willem Grant of Manhattan walks through British artist Lucy Sparrow's installation "The Convenience Store (8 'til Late)," which recreates a New York convenience store but with all the products made of felt at The Standard, High Line in Manhattan, New...more